isomerpages/nea-cfhp/_about/Terms & Conditions.md

 that the HDB address indicated on the Climate Voucher corresponds with the address on the Voucher-Holder’s personal identification document.</p>
 <p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; No refund shall be given if the value
-of the Climate Voucher exceeds the amount payable for the transaction.
+of the Climate Vouchers exceeds the amount payable for the transaction.
-If the value of the Climate Voucher(s) used in a transaction does not cover the full cost of the transaction, the balance must be paid by the Voucher-Holder.</p>
+If the value of the Climate Vouchers used in a transaction does not cover the full cost of the transaction, the balance must be paid by the Voucher-Holder.</p>
 <p><strong>Restrictions on use of Climate Vouchers</strong>
 </p>